USING THE POWER OF NATURE TO CLEAN THE OCEANS

 The booms have a 2-foot skirt that allows them to capture trash floating beneath the surface.

-Fun fact: The trash booms also help stop oil slicks from polluting the water.
+Fun Fact: The trash booms also help stop oil slicks from polluting the water.

-STEP 2: RAKE AND CONVEY
+RAKE AND CONVEY

 Powered by the sun and the current of the river, Mr. Trash Wheel’s rake lifts litter out of the water and onto his conveyor belt.